UAE implores religious co-existence

 Herald Reporter

-The United Arab Emirate (UAE) has implored co-existence of divergent religious beliefs a feet which Zimbabwe thrives on through the accommodation of differing religious beliefs.
+The United Arab Emirate (UAE) has implored co-existence of divergent religious beliefs, a feat which Zimbabwe thrives on through the accommodation of differing religious beliefs.

-He said the project includes a church, a mosque, a synagogue and an educational center, and it will be built on Saadiyat Island, which is the center of culture and is the beating heart in the Emirate of Abu Dhabi in the United Arab Emirates.
+He said the project includes a church, a mosque, a synagogue and an educational centre, and it will be built on Saadiyat Island, which is the centre of culture and is the heart beat in the Emirate of Abu Dhabi, the United Arab Emirates.

-“The Abraham Family House project in Abu Dhabi represents a cultural landmark and a center for interfaith dialogue and understanding, an inspiring space for education and the practice of worship.”
+“The Abraham Family House project in Abu Dhabi represents a cultural landmark and a centre for inter-faith dialogue and understanding, an inspiring space for education and the practice of worship.”